-The Company's primary current debt financing capacity consists of a \$54 million senior credit facility (the "Facility") provided by a syndicate of three financial institutions led by General Electric Capital Corporation ("GE").
+The Company's primary current debt financing capacity consists of a \$53 million senior credit facility (the "Facility") provided by a syndicate of three financial institutions led by General Electric Capital Corporation ("GE").
 The Facility includes a \$20 million sublimit for letters of credit.
 The Facility is secured by substantially all the assets of the Company.
-The Facility was entered into on October 11, 2002 and replaced the Company's previous revolving credit facility.
-The Facility consists of two parts: a term loan and a revolving credit facility.
+The Facility was entered into on October 11, 2002 and consists of two parts: a term loan and a revolving credit facility.

-The term loan under the Facility (the "Term Loan") was originally \$15 million, which the Company borrowed upon the closing of Facility on October 11, 2002.
-The Term Loan must be repaid in quarterly installments over five years beginning December 31, 2002.
+The term loan under the Facility (the "Term Loan") was originally \$15 million, which the Company borrowed upon the closing of the Facility.
+The Term Loan must be repaid in quarterly installments over five years.
 The amount of each quarterly installment increases annually.